oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 # Sidekick (speech driven keyboard and mouse)
-To avoid too much hand/wrist pain I decided to create a program that will convert voice to common keyboard/mouse actions in order to reduce clicks/keypresses.
+To reduce hand/wrist pain from frequent computer use I decided to create a program that will convert voice to common keyboard/mouse actions in order to reduce clicks/keypresses.
 It is not intended to replace the keyboard and mouse, but rather to reduce their use, hence the name Sidekick.
+Sidekick handles transcription, mouse movement/click/wheel, and common commands.

 ## Contributing

-If you want to contribute, please first creat an issue and wait for me to give you the greenlight.
+If you want to contribute, please first create an issue or send me an email and wait for me to give you the greenlight.
 Then use the [fork and pull model](https://github.com/oeschsec/speech-driven-keyboard/tree/master/docs/forkandpull.md) to make your changes.

 ## Install